 In the event a grade lower than "B" is awarded in a graduate course, the student may elect to repeat the course.
 The course may be repeated only once, and the second grade will be final.
 Repeating a course eliminates both the grade and the hours attempted for the first course in calculating the grade point average, but the course will remain on the permanent record.
 A maximum of two courses may be repeated.
 Only the new grade is considered in satisfactory progress evaluations.
-No more than 2 C's are allowed in the MBA and MED graduate programs.
+No more than 2 C's are allowed in any graduate program.